dkmur/Stats/README.md

 grant all privileges on ##STATS_DB##.* to ##MYSELF##@localhost;
 ```
 - Edit settings in file ``config.ini``.
 Make sure SQL_user has privileges to both STATS_DB and MAD_DB
-- Execute it ``./settings.run``, this will create stats table, triggers and prep files
+- Execute ``./settings.run``, this will create required stats tables, triggers and prep files

 ### Defining areas/towns